HeChinese/OpenHeInput-Javascript/README.md

 # OpenHeInput-Javascript

+'He' is Chinese word 和's PinYin(Sound), it means 'and' or 'with'.

+'HeInput'('和码' in Chinese) is a name of famous Chinese input mathod.

-Open source HeInput Javascript online application
+OpenHeInput-Javascript is open source HeInput Javascript online application

 It is full functional Chinese online Input application, available with with following link:<br/>
 http://www.hezi.net/he/hema/Online/HeInput.htm